LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 and device allocation and copying between host and device memory spaces or via unified memory (UM), if available.
-RAJA developers also support a library called `CHAI <https://github.com/LLNL/CHAI>`_ which complements RAJA by providing a alternative to manual host-deveice memory copy calls or UM.
+RAJA developers also support a library called `CHAI <https://github.com/LLNL/CHAI>`_ which complements RAJA by providing a alternative to manual host-device memory copy calls or UM.
 For more information, see :ref:`plugins-label`.

 .. _tutorial-lambda-label: